- 01 February 2021

 These changes – known as the Off-Payroll Working Rules and sometimes called IR35 – will affect all medium to large private sector companies with a UK connection from 6 April 2021.
 (IR35 has been in force in the public sector 2017).
 Many businesses have underestimated how much preparation is needed to be ready for these new rules.

 This Q&A covers key points and details some of the complexities which lie ahead for business and contractors, in order to manage risks and liabilities.
-Download as PDF

-It applies to all payments made to contractors on or after 6 April 2021 for services they have supplied personally on or after 6 April 2021.
+It applied to all payments made to contractors on or after 6 April 2021 for services they have supplied personally on or after 6 April 2021.
 If the services are provided before 6 April 2021 but payment is made afterwards, the payment is not affected by the new rules.

 What is the purpose behind IR35 and the Off-Payroll Working Rules?